 The following graph illustrates that there are two causes of Low Vitamin D: The first is that it is just low because you aren't getting enough of it in your diet and/or you are not going outside enough (vitamin D is made in our skin when exposed to the sun) (the yellow blob).
-The second reason for a low vitamin D is that you have primary hyperparathyroidism due to a small tumor in your neck and the body shuts down the vitamin D (the blue blob).
-In the graph below we have shown Vitamin D Levels on the vertical (Y) axis, and Blood Calcium Levels on the horizontal (X) axis.
-The green box represents most people who have normal vitamin D levels (between 30 and 65) and normal calcium levels (in adults over 35) (between 9.0 and 10.1).
-The blue blob represents the vitamin D levels in 18,000 of our patients who we operated on for primary hyperparathyroidism.
-You can see that most people with a parathyroid tumor (primary hyperparathyroidism) have low vitamin D. In fact, the smaller purple circle shows where 80% of all patients with primary hyperparathyroidism are on this graph... they have calcium levels between 10.2 and 11.4, and Vitamin D levels between 8.5 and 33.1.
-Thus, almost everybody with primary hyperparathyroidism (due to a parathyroid tumor in your neck) will have low vitamin D. You can tell the difference because the calcium level is 10.2 or higher.
+The second reason for a low vitamin D is that you have primary hyperparathyroidism due to a small tumor in your neck and the body converts all the vitamin D-25 (that your doctor is measuring) to the active Vitamin D-1-25 (that doctors do not measure).
+This is the blue blob on the graph.
+Look at the graph carefully where we show Vitamin D Levels on the vertical (Y) axis, and Blood Calcium Levels on the horizontal (X) axis.
+The green box represents most people who have normal vitamin D levels (between 30 and 65) and normal calcium levels (in adults over 35) (between 9.0 and 10.0).
+The blue blob represents the vitamin D levels in 25,000 of our patients who we operated on for primary hyperparathyroidism.
+You can see that most people with a parathyroid tumor (primary hyperparathyroidism) have low vitamin D. In fact, the smaller purple circle shows where 95% of all patients with primary hyperparathyroidism are on this graph... they have calcium levels between 10.2 and 11.4, and Vitamin D levels between 8.5 and 33.
+Thus, almost everybody with primary hyperparathyroidism (due to a parathyroid tumor in your neck) will have low vitamin D-25.
+You can tell the difference because the calcium level is 10.2 or higher.

 Let's keep looking at this graph...
 If you really have low vitamin D (and not a parathyroid tumor), for which your doctor may want to give you vitamin D pills, then you should have a normal or LOW blood calcium.
 This is represented by the yellow blob--people who have low vitamin D can develop a low blood calcium level, but usually we have so much reserves (our bones) that almost all people with a low vitamin D-25 level due to the fact that they don't get enough Vitamin D in their diet or they don't go out in the sun enough will have normal blood calcium.

 This very important graph is included in the CalciumPro Parathyroid Diagnosis and Risk-Assessment app.
-Download the Pro-version of this app ($5.99) so you can graph your personal vitamin D and calcium levels.
+Download this app ($2.99) so you can graph your personal vitamin D and calcium levels.
 The app is very accurate and will tell you if you have a parathyroid problem or a vitamin D problem.
-If it doesn't, we will send your money back.
-Guaranteed!

 Here is the most important fact on this page: since vitamin D is required for humans to absorb calcium in their intestines, a low vitamin D cannot ever be the cause of high blood calcium.
 This fact is not debatable.
 Thus, if you have a low vitamin D and your calcium is above 10.0, then the high calcium in your blood must have come from somewhere else other than your diet (it came from your bones).
 Thus, if you have a low vitamin D, and a calcium level above 10.1, then you are almost guaranteed to have primary hyperparathyroidism and need surgery to remove the parathyroid tumor.
 A low vitamin D cannot ever be the cause of high blood calcium.
 Keep reading, because most doctors get confused between the yellow and the blue blobs.